Analysis | The Jan. 6 probe gets the ‘Russia hoax’ treatment

 This is one of those interlacing examples.
 Trump repeatedly insisted that the 2020 election was stolen, which it wasn’t.
 He struggled to leverage federal resources to block Joe Biden’s election, without success.
 He urged his supporters to come to Washington on that day, promising a “wild” protest aimed at ensuring he got a second term in office.
 He attacked Vice President Mike Pence for not trying to steal the election and then pointed his furious followers directly at the Capitol.
 Hundreds beat their way past police and swarmed into the building.

-Pattern one: Republican officials like House Minority Leader Kevin McCarthy (Calif.) and Sen. Lindsey Graham (S.C.) criticized Trump and the day’s events.
+Pattern one: Republican officials like House Minority Leader Kevin McCarthy (Calif.) and Sen. Lindsey O. Graham (S.C.) criticized Trump and the day’s events.
 Slowly, though, Republican concern over what had occurred curdled into frustration that it was still being discussed.
 The Pew Research Center found that the percentage of Republicans saying it was very important to prosecute the rioters who took part in the attack at the Capitol dropped from 50 percent to 25 percent between March and September.
 More than half of Republicans in that poll said too much attention had been paid to the issue.

 This, of course, as those in the right-wing media universe were slowly turning those charged with violent crimes that day into martyrs.
 Notoriously poor conditions at the jail where they were being held, understood as a reality of years, suddenly became evidence that those still being detained — a small fraction of those arrested — were being targeted for political punishment.
 A poll in July found that a quarter of Republicans approved of the rioters.
 Backers held rallies in support of those who had been arrested, 75 of whom were charged with assault with a deadly weapon or with attacking law enforcement.